Skip to content

-The iconic Big Island of Hawaii is one of the most geographically unique islands in Hawaii as well as all of the United States.
+The iconic Big Island of Hawaii is one of the most geographically unique islands in Hawaii and all of the United States.
 Home to some of the most majestic natural attractions and phenomenons, Hawaii’s Big Island features black sand beaches, hardened lava deserts, snow-covered mountain peaks, and steamy and lush rainforests.
-However, the Big Island’s most popular attraction is its fire-spitting, active Kilauea volcano which has been causing an increase in the landmass of the island since the year 1983.
+However, the Big Island’s most famous attraction is its fire-spitting, active Kilauea volcano, which has been causing an increase in the island’s landmass since 1983.
 Furthermore, the hiking trails and state parks on Hawaii’s Big Island offer some of the best sights in all of Hawaii

 Granted, the Big Island is quite different from the rest of Hawaii as it does not send out the same honeymoon-perfect, romantic destination vibes.
-However, it does offer several opportunities to have the adventure of a lifetime while being surrounded by some of the most breathtaking sceneries in the universe.
-So if you have decided on the Big Island as the destination for your next trip, we guarantee you won’t regret it.
-To make sure you make the best out of your time there, here is a full guide containing everything you will need to know before you head to the Big Island, Hawaii.
+However, it offers several opportunities to have the adventure of a lifetime while surrounded by some of the most breathtaking sceneries in the universe.
+So, if you have decided on the Big Island as the destination for your next trip, we guarantee you won’t regret it.
+To ensure you make the best of your time there, here is a complete guide containing everything you need to know before heading to the Big Island, Hawaii.

 When is the Best Time to Visit Hawaii – The Big Island

-The temperatures in Hawaii’s Big Island remain fairly consistent throughout the year between the high 70s and low 80s.
-However, September, October, and November are considered to be the best months to visit the Big Island.
-During this time the room rates on the island take quite the dip compared to the peak season from December to March when room rates tend to skyrocket due to the ideal surfing conditions.
+The temperatures on Hawaii’s Big Island remain relatively consistent throughout the year, between the high 70s and low 80s.
+However, September, October, and November are the best months to visit the Big Island.
+During this time, room rates on the island dip quite a bit compared to the peak season from December to March, when room rates tend to skyrocket due to the ideal surfing conditions.

 How to get around Hawaii – The Big Island